 Here's an audacious claim: to think is to inquire into, and discover, the relations between things.

-But I told you above that, in this class, we build a system in which what comes later is related to what came before in a certain way; and that way is proof.
+But I told you above that, in this class, we build a system in which what comes later is related to what came before in a certain way; and I told your that the nature of that relation is proof.

 This course is, judged from a certain point of view (or points of view), atypical.
 Yet judged from another it is typical.